José Antonio Molina Rosito

-José Antonio Molina Rositto (born February 28, 1926 in Tegucigalpa, died 23 September 2012), usually known as Antonio Molina, was a Honduran botanist and Professor emeritus at the Zamorano Pan-American School of Agriculture.
+Antonio Molina Rositto (February 28, 1926, in Tegucigalpa – 23 September 2012), usually known as Antonio Molina, was a Honduran botanist and Professor emeritus at the Zamorano Pan-American School of Agriculture.

-Molina has discovered over 100 species of native, Honduran flora.
+Molina discovered over 100 species of native, Honduran flora.
 One in particular, an orchid named Rhyncholaelia digbyana, was declared the national flower of Honduras (Flor Nacional de Honduras) on 1969 November 26.

 Peter Karl Endress named Molinadendron, a particular genus of small evergreen trees, after Molina.

-He is married to Albertina de Molina, also a professor at Zamorano.
+He was married to Albertina de Molina, also a professor at Zamorano.
+She died on September 18, 2018.